 - Resolution 3: "RESOLVED, that, in the implementation of these resolutions, the ELCA commit itself to bear one another’s burdens, love the neighbor, and respect the bound consciences of all."

 - "RESOLVED, that the Evangelical Lutheran Church in America make provision in its policies to eliminate the prohibition of rostered service by members who are in publicly accountable, lifelong, monogamous, same-gender relationships."

 This is not hatred as the "heterophobes"1 like to claim.
 Instead, it is informing them of God's will and the future consequences of their actions.
 To not warn them is sinful and hateful.
-This is why, if the ELCA fails to lovingly warn the homosexual community and instead supports them in their sin, it is not only false in its teaching but also it is helping in their ultimate condemnation.
-Truth is sometimes hard, and love is sometimes inconvenient, but they go hand in hand, and they don't depend on our feelings, political correctness, or the homosexuals' agenda for their validity.
-The ELCA should not look the other way while trying to reshape Biblical orthodoxy around homosexual ideologies whether they be "monogamous," "committed," "life-long relationships," or not.
+This is why, if the ELCA fails to lovingly warn the homosexual community and instead supports them in their sin, it is not only false in its teaching but it is helping in their ultimate condemnation.
+Truth is sometimes hard and love is sometimes inconvenient, but they go hand in hand and they don't depend on our feelings, political correctness, or the homosexuals' agenda for their validity.
+The ELCA should not look the other way while trying to reshape biblical orthodoxy around homosexual ideologies, whether they be "monogamous," "committed," "life-long relationships," or not.